Tom Grennan: 2016–2018: Beginnings, EPs and debut album

 Grennan's debut EP, Something in the Water was produced by Charlie Hugall.
 He had his big break when he was featured on the Chase & Status 2016 single "All Goes Wrong" that was picked as "Hottest Record" on Annie Mac's Radio 1 show.
 Following this, he was invited for an appearance on the station's Live Lounge, and a follow-up appearance on BBC Two's television programme Later... with Jools Holland.
 The song appeared on the UK singles chart, peaking at number 65.

 In February 2017, Grennan was shortlisted for the MTV Brand New Award, also performing at the MTV Showcase at London's Electric Ballroom.
 The same year, he had a cameo appearance in Charli XCX's music video for her song "Boys", alongside many well-known artists and duetted with grime MC Bugzy Malone on "Memory Lane".

 Grennan performed in Trafalgar Square during the F1 Live in London show in support of Formula One drivers.
 In March 2018, he embarked on a UK tour in support of his debut album Lighting Matches, later released in July 2018.
-His song "Found What I've Been Looking For" appeared on the FIFA 18 soundtrack and was also used by Sky Sports as the theme song for Super Sunday and RBI19 Baseball.
+To promote the album, Grennan set a Guinness World Record for the 'most concerts performed in 12 hours' across multiple towns in the UK..
+His song "Found What I've Been Looking For" appeared on the FIFA 18 soundtrack and was also used by Sky Sports as the theme song for Super Sunday.